 2) the Additional GUTI IE is not included in the REGISTRATION REQUEST message and the 5GS mobile identity IE does not contain a valid 5G-GUTI that was previously assigned by the PLMN with disaster condition;

 then the UE shall include in the REGISTRATION REQUEST message the PLMN with disaster condition IE indicating the PLMN with disaster condition.

+If the UE supports UE parameters update data set types other than "routing indicator update data" and "default configured NSSAI update data", the UE shall set the corresponding bits for the supported UE parameters update data set types in the UE parameters support transparent container IE of the REGISTRATION REQUEST message.

 Figure 5.5.1.2.2.1: Registration procedure for initial registration